Kingston Collegiate and Vocational Institute: KCVI DECA

 KCVI's DECA chapter was the largest and most successful in eastern Ontario, with members competing and winning medals at regional, provincial and international competitions, winning over 100 medals, 20 plaques, and 5 ICDC trophies over the past 9 years.
-Since its establishment in 2005 until the school's closure in 2020, KCVI's DECA chapter saw significant growth, and registered over 60 members for its 2013-2014 season, making it one of the largest clubs at KCVI at that time.
+Since its establishment in 2005 until the school's closure in 2020, KCVI's DECA chapter saw significant growth, and registered over 60 members for its 2013–2014 season, making it one of the largest clubs at KCVI at that time.
 The KCVI DECA chapter also saw active participation within the community of Kingston, having active partnerships with influential businesses and organizations such as VisitKingston.ca, Kingston Community Credit Union, Kingston Economic Development Corporation, and the Queen's University School of Business, raising over $4000 in generous sponsorships and grants.

 The KCVI DECA chapter's performance at the 2014 International Career Development Conference in Atlanta, Georgia was its best to that point, taking home over 20 medals and 3 trophies.

-In 2018, the club saw Cameron Smith, Vanshik Patel, and Johnson Lee bring home a third place trophy in the category of BOR at the International Career Development Conference in Atlanta, Georgia, the youngest group to do so in KCVI history.

 KCVI Improv Team

 KCVI has a long and decorated history of competing in the Canadian Improv Games.
-Since the Kingston Regional Tournament was re-established in the 1996–97 school year, until school's closure in 2020, KCVI won 10 regional gold medals (including 7 back-to-back regional titles from 1997–2003), three regional silver medals and one regional bronze medal.
+Since the Kingston Regional Tournament was re-established in the 1996–97 school year, until school's closure in 2020, KCVI won 10 regional gold medals (including 7 back-to-back regional titles from 1997 to 2003), three regional silver medals and one regional bronze medal.
 The team won national bronze in 1998.

-The Kingston Model United Nations
+Kingston Model United Nations

 KCVI hosted a Model United Nations for several years, held every spring.
 Recently the Model UN has started to expand outside the school.